 2- Pouring should begin when the water level lowers about 1cm above the top of the coffee slurry.
 This ensures that for every pour, the water level rises to a similar height when pouring is done.

-3- Brewing should start with a bare kettle bloom and gentle slurry stir/inspection to ensure full saturation.
+3- Brewing should start with a bare kettle bloom followed by a gentle slurry inspection - gently spiral dragging the tip of the Glass stick down the inner wall to ensure full saturation.

 The other recipes will tweak the amount of water poured and when pouring should start, but may have equally tasty results.